Skip to Main Content

 Figuring out the right pumping schedule may take some trial and error.
 However, there are some general thoughts to keep in mind.

-- Keep communication open with your boss, especially in the early days back as you and your body adjust
+• Keep communication open with your manager, especially in the early days back as you and your body adjust